 The first big Carnaval Ball happened in 1846, promoted by the Italian wife of a hotel owner.
 Clara Delmastro missed the glamour of the Venetian Balls.
 Over 1,000 people showed up at the party at Teatro São Januário!

 In the 70's and 80's balls spread to venues like Clube Sírio e Libanês, Iate Clube, Monte Líbano and Canecão.
-Guilherme Araújo promoted luxury balls at the Sugarloaf, and Ricardo Amaral started the trend of feijoada-chic with T-shirts as the invitation card.
-In 1993, after the Copacabana Palace was purchased by the Orient-Express Group, the luxury costume ball was reedited.
-Always on Carnaval Saturday, they remained as a big reference of a golden era that left nothing but good memories.
-More about Carnaval history here.
+Guilherme Araújo promoted luxury balls at the Sugarloaf.
+Ricardo Amaral launched the feijoada-chic with special T-shirts.

 Carnival Ball Etiquette